awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

             $ amplify push

-          Then navigate to your project folder, and drag :code:`awsconfiguration.json` into the top folder of your XCode Project Navigator.
-Choose :guilabel:`Copy items` if needed and then choose :guilabel:`Create groups` in the :guilabel:`Options` dialog box.
-Choose :guilabel:`Next`.
+          In the Finder, navigate to the folder containing your app :file:`.xcodeproject` file.
+From there, drag and drop :code:`awsconfiguration.json` into Xcode under the top Project Navigator folder (the folder name should match your Xcode project name).
+In the :guilabel:`Options` dialog box that appears:

+          * Uncheck :guilabel:`Copy items if needed`.

+          * Choose :guilabel:`Create groups`, and then choose :guilabel:`Next`.

 #.
 To verify that the CLI is set up for your app, run the following command.
 The CLI displays a status table with no resources listed.
 As you add categories to your app, backend resources created for your app are listed in this table.